 And just like +P ammo, it’s got more charge and should have more energy, more stopping power, and it’s also going to cost you more money.

 Just like +P, considering this has even more pressure, it’s not compatible with all firearms.
-Check your user/owner manual or call the manufacture to determine if you can fire +P+ ammo through your firearm.
+Check your user/owner manual or call the manufacturer to determine if you can fire +P+ ammo through your firearm.

 Is Overpressure Ammo Bad for my Gun?